A Comprehensive Guide On Employee Expense Reimbursement (With IRS Rules)

 3. Business expense reimbursement

-Apart from business travel and medical reimbursement, sometimes employees also spend from their pocket for business-related costs.
+Apart from business travel and medical reimbursement, sometimes employees also spend from their pocket on business-related costs.
 Expenses like office supplies, stationery used in the office, any paid training or education taken to perform the job come under this category.
 Organizations also need to reimburse such expenses to their employees.

 When an employee is out on a business trip, there are chances that she might spend money on something that is not work-related, for example, buying a souvenir on a business trip or attending a jazz concert on Saturday evening.
 These expenses are purely for personal purposes, and hence companies are not liable to reimburse them.
 These are non-reimbursable expenses.